Helena Montalban

-Helena Montalban (15 May, 1926 in Bahia Blanca, Argentina-2 March, 1991 in Rio Piedras, Puerto Rico) was an Argentine-Puerto Rican theater, film and telenovela actress, producer and talk show host.
+Helena Montalban (15 May 1926 in Bahia Blanca, Argentina-2 March 1991 in Hato Rey, Puerto Rico) was an Argentine-Puerto Rican theater, film and telenovela actress, producer and talk show host.
 Montalban, who also worked as an actress in Colombia and the Dominican Republic, is best known for her telenovela work in the Caribbean country of Puerto Rico.

 Early life

 Montalban was born Helena Monkobodsky in Bahia Blanca, to Moises Monkobodsky, a tailor, and his wife Yustine.
 The Monkobodsky's were Polish-Jewish immigrants to Argentina.

 When Montalban was eight, her family moved to Buenos Aires.
 In that port city, Montalban took an interest in dramatic arts and began studying acting from a young age.

 She would act in several school plays.